python-tut/tutorial/DataTypes.md

   Sometimes, you may need to perform conversions between the built-in types.
 To convert between types, you simply use the type name as a function.

   There are several built-in functions to perform conversion from one data type to another.
-These functions return a new object representing the converted value.

-  Function Description
-  int(x [,base])

-  Converts x to an integer. base specifies the base if x is a string.

-  long(x [,base] )

-  Converts x to a long integer. base specifies the base if x is a string.
+These functions return a new object representing the converted value. a long integer. base specifies the base if x is a string.

-  float(x)

-  Converts x to a floating-point number.

-  complex(real [,imag])

-  Creates a complex number.
+Data manipulation
   str(x)

   Converts object x to a string representation.